MicrosoftDocs/customer-insights/ci-docs/audience-insights/connect-dataverse-managed-lake.md

 1. Go to **Data** > **Data sources**.

-2. Next to the data source you'd like to update, select the ellipsis.
+1. Next to the data source you'd like to update, select **Edit**.

-3. Select the **Edit** option from the list.

-4. Select additional entities from the available list of entities and select **Save**.
+1. Select additional entities from the available list of entities and select **Save**.